May 28, 2023 - Hotel Selba D'Ansils, Benasque with a

 - Parrillada de Cordero y Longaniza - grilled lamb (my favourite) and a mountain sausage, and

-- Catalan (similar to the Basque style) cheesecake
+- Aragonese (similar to the Basque or Catalan style) cheesecake

 accompanied by a bottle of local red wine.